2020 New Zealand general election: Electorate boundaries

 The 2014 electoral boundaries showing electorates out of tolerance following the 2018 census and Māori electoral option.
 Orange electorates were more than 5% above quota and therefore had to drop population.
 Blue electorates were more than 5% below quota and therefore had to add population.

 Electorate boundaries for the next election are required to be redrawn after each New Zealand census.
 The most recent census was held in 2018.

 By law, the number of South Island general electorates is fixed at 16, with the number of North Island general electorates and Māori electorates increasing or decreasing in proportion to the population.
 Each electorate must have the same population, with a tolerance of plus or minus five percent.
 For the 2014 and 2017 elections, there were 48 North Island general electorates and 7 Māori electorates, which, along with the 16 South Island electorates, gives a nationwide total of 71 electorates.

 On 23 September 2019, Statistics New Zealand announced that population growth necessitated one additional North Island general electorate, bringing the total number of North Island general electorates to 49 and the overall number of electorates to 72 (reducing the number of list seats available by one).
 Statistics New Zealand also announced that 11 North Island, three South Island, and two Māori electorates were above 5% tolerance, while five South Island electorates and one Māori electorate were below 5% tolerance.

 The Representation Commission undertook a review of electoral boundaries.
 This review was commenced in October 2019 and was completed in April 2020.
-The boundaries will apply in the 2020 general election, and the subsequent general election.
+The boundaries applied in the 2020 general election, and the subsequent general election.
 In total, 36 electorates remained unchanged, 35 electorates were modified, and one new electorate created.
 The most significant boundary changes occurred in the Auckland, Waikato, central Canterbury, and Otago regions, with smaller changes in the Northland and Tasman regions.